nsrehman/Capminer/README.md

 ## Requirements
 1. Install [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and configure profiles seen in next section.
 2. Disable [User Access Control](https://www.lifewire.com/disable-uac-in-windows-10-5113191) for your system.
-This is intended to remove the prompt that is issued when MSI Afterburner sets new profiles.
+This is intended to remove the prompt that is issued when MSI Afterburner sets new profiles and helps the miner application run fluidly.
 3. Ensure you have nvidia-smi by opening commandline, type nvidia-smi, and press enter.
 Output should look something like below.
 4. Install [GNUPlot](http://www.gnuplot.info/) Homepage -> Download -> Primary download site on SourceForge -> latest (i.e. 5.4.3)
 5. **MAKE SURE TO ENABLE "Add application directory to your PATH environment variable" during the installation of GNUPlot.**